Switzer Falls swimming hole in California

 About Switzer Falls

-Tucked into the folds of the San Gabriel Mountains within Angeles National Forest, Switzer Falls is one of Southern California's most rewarding natural escapes — and one of its best-kept semi-secrets, despite sitting less than an hour from downtown Los Angeles.
+Tucked into the folds of the San Gabriel Mountains within Angeles National Forest, Switzer Falls is one of Southern California's most rewarding natural escapes — and one of its lesser-known spots, despite sitting less than an hour from downtown Los Angeles.
 Fed by the cool, spring-fed current of the Upper Arroyo Seco River, the falls cascade in two tiers through a lush canyon corridor thick with alder, bay laurel, and oak.
 The sound of moving water greets you long before you arrive, and the air carries that rare mix of pine and wet stone that signals genuine wilderness.

 The Landscape and the Hike